yoavstr/scrapy/README.md

-# scrapy
+# SternSoupScraper

-This project, named `scrapy`, is a personal data & web scraping project developed for my portfolio.
+This project, named `SternSoupScraper`, is a personal data & web scraping project developed for my portfolio.
 It demonstrates the ability to extract structured data from websites using Python libraries such as `requests`, `BeautifulSoup`, and `pandas`.
 Dependency management is handled with `uv`.

 ## Project Description